As Abra grows, so does our user base; with this growth comes users from all levels of technological proficiency.

 Protect your mobile device

-As the Abra wallet is a non-custodial wallet, we never have access to your funds.
-They are tied to your private keys, which are secured inside your Abra app.
+Your funds are tied to your private keys, which are secured inside your Abra app.
 Maintaining safe control of your phone/device is the first layer of defense.

 Along those lines, keep your phone in your possession at all times.
 Again, your phone is now part of your crypto custody chain, so treat it like a set of keys.